 Disney Springs Parking Tips

 Plan Ahead.
+Disney Springs has 3 parking garages; Lime, Orange, and Grapefruit.
+The Grapefruit garage is brand new as of April 2019 and is located across the street.
+The new Grapefruit garage is only accessible from eastbound Buena Vista Drive.
+There is a covered walkway above the road to Disney Springs.
+It takes roughly two minutes to cross the walkway.
 If you are not exploring all of Disney Springs, look at a map of Disney Springs and then choose the parking garage closest to where you want to visit.

 Do Not Try to Cheat the System.
 Disney Springs does NOT have busses to Disney Parks.
 My fear is that if people try to cheat the system and go to a Disney park from Disney Springs that Disney will eventually try to charge for Disney Springs Parking.